pavan-andagi/Melanoma-Detection-Assignment/README.md

 Softmax: Ensures output values are probabilities that sum to one, used for classification tasks with multiple classes.

 ### Conclusion
 The CNN model was trained over approximately 20 epochs and evaluated over 50 epochs, achieving an accuracy of 92%.
-Detailed steps and results can be found in the Python notebook Melanoma_Detection_Assignment.ipynb under the "Train the Model" section.
+Detailed steps and results can be found in the Python notebook Pavan_Andagi_nn.ipynb under the "Train the Model" section.

 ### Contact
 Created by: Pavan Andagi